top of page

 It also forces production houses to make assumptions and to overcompensate, which in the end leads to the addition of unnecessary crew, equipment and even time.

-2. The Agency budget
+2. The established budget

 Well before creative development has even begun, the agency typically receives a budget number from marketing as part of the creative briefing process.